-Red Wolf Coalition has a Rescue Program that aims to rescue Red Wolves from captivity and relocate them to the wild.
-These wolf species are maintained in captivity for many different reasons, such as how people like to see or interact with them at zoos.
+Red Wolf Coalition has a Rescue Program aims to rescue Red Wolves from captivity and relocate them to the wild.
+These wolf species are maintained in captivity for many reasons, such as how people like to see or interact with them at zoos.

 The Red Wolf Alliance is a nonprofit organization that was founded in 1989 by a group of researchers, conservationists, and landowners.

 The Red Wolf Alliance’s mission is to raise public awareness about the Red wolf’s situation and to help fund research into Red wolves.
 Red Wolf Alliance also helps with Red wolf reintroduction programs.

 Red Wolf Alliance promotes its mission by providing education on Red wolves through webinars, videos, and presentations for schools, communities, universities, and other organizations.
 Red Wolf Alliance also offers workshops on how to develop the land alongside Red wolves.